FFmpeg/FFV1/ffv1.md

 |:-------------|:--------------------------------------------------------|
 |non ESC       | the k least significant bits MSB first                  |
 |ESC           | the value - 11, in MSB first order                      |
-Table: Description of the coding of the Suffix of Signed Golomb Rice Codes {#tableSignedGolombRiceCodesSuffix}
+Table: Description of the coding of the Suffix of Signed Golomb Rice Codes.{#tableSignedGolombRiceCodesSuffix}

 ESC **MUST NOT** be used if the value can be coded as non ESC.